ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 Setting up the Hammer Configuration Files
 --------------------------------------------

 The first configuration file that needs to be set up is the Hammer environment configuration file ``env.yml``.
 In this file you need to set the paths to the EDA tools and license servers you will be using.
-You do not have to fill all the fields in this configuration file, you need to fill the paths only for the tools that you will be using.
+You do not have to fill all the fields in this configuration file, you only need to fill in the paths for the tools that you will be using.
 If you are working within a shared server farm environment with an LSF cluster setup (for example, the Berkeley Wireless Research Center), please note the additional possible environment configuration listed in the :ref:`Advanced Environment Setup` segment of this documentation page.

 Hammer relies on YAML-based configuration files.
 While these configuration can be consolidated within a single files (as is the case in the ASAP7 tutorial :ref:`tutorial` and the ``nangate45``
-OpenRoad example), the generally applicable way to work with an arbitrary process technology or tools plugins would be to use three configuration files, matching the three Hammer concerns - tools, tech, and design.
+OpenRoad example), the generally suggested way to work with an arbitrary process technology or tools plugins would be to use three configuration files, matching the three Hammer concerns - tools, tech, and design.
 The ``vlsi`` directory includes three such example configuration files matching the three concerns: ``example-tools.yml``, ``example-tech.yml``, and ``example-design.yml``.

 The ``example-tools.yml`` file configures which EDA tools hammer will use.
-This example files uses Cadence Innovus, Genus and Calibre (which are likely the tools you will use if you're working in the Berkeley Wireless Research Center).
+This example files uses Cadence Innovus, Genus and Mentor Calibre (which are likely the tools you will use if you're working in the Berkeley Wireless Research Center).
 Note that tool versions are highly sensitive to the process-technology in-use.
 Hence, tool versions that work with one process technology may not work with another (for example, ASAP7 will not work with an Innovus version newer than 18.1, while other proprietary process technologies will likely require newer versions such as 19.1).

-The ``example-design.yml`` file contrain basic build system information (how many cores/threads to use, etc.), as well as configuration that are specific to the design we are working on such as clock signal name and frequency, power modes, floorplan, and additional contraints that we will add later on.
+The ``example-design.yml`` file contains basic build system information (how many cores/threads to use, etc.), as well as configurations that are specific to the design we are working on such as clock signal name and frequency, power modes, floorplan, and additional constraints that we will add later on.

 Finally, the ``example-tech`` file is a template file for a process technology plugin configuration.
 We will copy this file, and replace its fields with the appropriate process technology details for the tech plugin that we have access to.
 For example, for the ``asap7`` tech plugin we will replace the <tech_name> field with "asap7", the Node size "N" with "7", and the path to the process technology files installation directory.